Ajaxfire/corporates-deployed/README.md

 ## Initiatives
 There are 5 initiatives, and each round one player is assigned as the Leader.
 The leader will select a team that will work on that initiative.
-The team can only be finalized on agreement with everyone.
+The leader has to ensure all players agree for the team.
+There may be angry discussions, debates, flying chairs - all is normal to finalize the set of names that will run that Initiative.
+The team can only be finalized after agreement with everyone.

 ## During the Initiative
 For the Founders, they can only select Success as an option.